Darnell Hunt

-Darnell Hunt (born 1962) is an American sociologist and academic administrator.
-As of September 1, 2022, Darnell Hunt is UCLA’s executive vice chancellor and provost.
-He has served as the dean of Social Sciences at the University of California, Los Angeles, where he is also a professor of Sociology and African American Studies, and the former director of the Ralph J. Bunche Center for African American Studies.
-He is the author or editor of four books, and annual reports on the lack of diversity in the film industry.
+Darnell Montez Hunt (born 1962) is an American sociologist and academic administrator.
+He is a professor of sociology and African American studies at the University of California, Los Angeles and the former director of the Ralph J. Bunche Center for African American Studies.
+Hunt previously served as interim chancellor of UCLA from August to December 2024.

 Education

-Darnell Hunt received a Bachelor of Arts in journalism (public relations) from the University of Southern California in 1984 and a Master of Business Administration from Georgetown University in 1988.
-He then earned a Master of Arts and a PhD both in sociology from the University of California, Los Angeles in 1991 and 1994, respectively.
+Hunt received a Bachelor of Arts with a major in journalism (public relations) from the University of Southern California in 1984 and a Master of Business Administration from Georgetown University in 1988.
+He received a Master of Arts in 1991 and a Doctor of Philosophy in 1994 in sociology from the University of California, Los Angeles.

 Career

-Hunt began teaching at UCLA in 1991, initially as a graduate student; he later became a full professor of Sociology and African American Studies.
-He was the chair of the Sociology department, and the director of the Ralph J. Bunche Center for African American Studies, where he was succeeded by History professor Kelly Lytle Hernandez.
+He later became a full professor of Sociology and African American Studies.
+He was the chair of the Sociology department, and the director of the Ralph J. Bunche Center for African American Studies, where he was succeeded by history professor Kelly Lytle Hernandez.
 Since July 2017, Hunt has served as the dean of Social Sciences.